xluxeq/GPT2-Telegram-Chatbot/README.md

 Awesome man!
 Well, I'll leave you to it!
 Have a good day! | Yes!

 ~~This is at temperature 1 and top_p of 0.75, the bot sets the length in chatbot mode to full 17-word sentences.
 When input in this mode is > 1.5 sentences it counts as two sentences or 34 words.~~ It was set like this in the above examples but removed/commented out for production.
 You can uncomment it out, but the grammarly tests were run with length equalling words input - space is the delimeter.
 For a list of grammarly scores please see [/SCORES.MD](/SCORES.md).
-The current length of processing is set to input words * two not including "Message:" and "Response:" context in the chatbot mode.
+The current length of processing is set to input words ~~* two~~ plus five  not including "Response:" and "Reply:" context in the chatbot mode.